 We have author Leigh Bardugo of #1 New York Times Bestseller “Six of Crows” on the show with us today!
 Entertainment Weekly says, “…it’s one twist after another in a heist at times reminiscent of Inception.”

-We chat about everything: Her time as a professional make-up artist, an insider’s look at how authors are involved with their own book covers (if at all), the inspiration behind her books, how ‘structure’ can be an awesome writing tool, and we talk a lot about WRITING RETREATS (my favorite topic).
+We chat about everything: Her time as a professional make-up artist, an insider’s look at how authors are involved with their own book covers (if at all), the inspiration behind her books, how ‘structure’ can be an awesome writing tool, and we talk a lot about WRITING RETREATS (one of our favorite topics.)

 Recommended Books & Resources: